Hessenberg varieties of parabolic type: Preliminaries

+Let $X\in \fg$ be nilpotent and fix $H$.
+The previous paragraph says that we can choose $X$ within its conjugacy class to make computations as convenient as possible.
+We now describe one such choice when $\fg=\mathfrak{gl}_n(\C)$.
+This particular operator will play an important role in the combinatorial results of Sections~\ref{section: Betti numbers of Steinberg} and~\ref{Schubert points}.
 Recall that the conjugacy classes of nilpotent matrices in $\mathfrak{gl}_n(\C)$ are determined by the sizes of their Jordan blocks.
-Let $\lambda$ be a partition of $n$ associated to a fixed Jordan type.
-We construct a highest-form representative for the matrices of Jordan type $\lambda$ as in \cite[\S 4]{T}.
+Let $\lambda$ be a partition of $n$.
+We first construct a representative for the nilpotent conjugacy class of Jordan type $\lambda$ as in~\cite[\S 4]{T}.

-\begin{defn} Fill the boxes of $\lambda$ with integers $1$ to $n$ starting at the bottom of the leftmost column and moving up the column by increments of one.
+\begin{defn} Let $\lambda=(\lambda_1, \lambda_2, \ldots, \lambda_k)$ be a partition of $n$, drawn as a Young diagram with $\lambda_i$ boxes in the $i$-th row from the top.
+Fill the boxes of $\lambda$ with integers $1$ to $n$ starting at the bottom of the leftmost column and moving up the column by increments of one.
 Then move to the lowest box of the next column and so on.
-This filling is called the base filling of $\lambda$.
-Let $X$ be the matrix so that $X_{kj}=1$ if $j$ fills a box directly to the right of $k$ and $X_{kj}=0$ otherwise.
-Then $X$ is in highest form. \end{defn}
+This is called the \textbf{base filling} of $\lambda$.
+Let $X$ be the matrix such that $X_{kj}=1$ if $j$ fills a box directly to the right of $k$ in the base filling and $X_{kj}=0$ otherwise. \end{defn}